baidakovil/wbmon/README.md

 - *WORKING CONFIG* — setting values for *working* mode

 #### Ask questions
-If you stuck, please feel free to contact me
+If you stuck with things, please feel free to contact me

 ## Contributing